(reprinted in the Institute for Ethics & Emerging Technologies, June 12, 2015)

 I have written multiple times on the paucity of religious belief among professional philosopher and scientists.
 A perceptive reader mused that modern science was primarily responsible for the decline.
 As he suggested, since the 17th century scientific explanations have come, for the educated at least, to replace supernatural explanations.
 Or, as a reader put it, “At no point has the bearded-dude-in-space explanation been helpful in explaining anything.”

 I think my reader has it about right—the rise of modern science has been a primary reason for the decline of the influence of religion in western culture since the 17th century.
-Yes there probably are other factors—capitalism, modernism, history and more—but with the rise of modern science in the last 400 years, naturalistic explanations have come to replace supernaturalism ones.
+Yes there probably are other factors—capitalism, modernism, and more—but with the rise of modern science in the last 400 years, naturalistic explanations have come to replace supernaturalism ones.

-But my perceptive reader was also puzzled by the desire of the more educated and sophisticated religious to defend their beliefs with more obtuse and abstract notions of gods.
+But my perceptive reader was also puzzled by the desire of the more educated and the sophisticated religious to defend their beliefs with more obtuse and abstract notions of gods.
 Of course their god is not a father in the sky they say, but rather the ground of being or fine tuner of the universe or something even more esoteric.
 What my reader wondered was what such theoretical deities have to do with the beliefs of typical religious believers?
 In other words, how does a proof of an abstract god square with the god most of the faithful profess to believe?

 Little did my reader know that he has stumbled upon a problem that had baffled Christian thinkers from Pascal to Kierkegaard right up to the present time.
 How do we know “the god of the philosophers” is the Christian or any other God?
 For all we know this ultimate explanation or reason for everything—what the faithful call god—could be a ball of energy, a quantum flux, an unstable nothingness, a computer simulation, or something else.